 Your course requirements will depend on your educational background.

-of 2018 Nursing graduates surveyed were employed or continuing their education within six months of graduation.
+of Nursing graduates were employed, continuing their education or pursuing other goals within six months of graduation.

 Study with experts like Assistant Professor Donna Badowski.
 Professor Badowski is the assistant director of the RN to MS program and has 30 years of professional nursing experience with 11 years as a nurse educator.
 Her professional and academic interests include patient safety, teamwork skills, peer coaching, communication and simulation.